arun-prabhakar/toon4j/README.md

 ![TOON logo with step‑by‑step guide](./.github/og.png)
 # TOON4J

-Token-Oriented Object Notation (TOON) encoder for Java.
+Token-Oriented Object Notation (TOON) encoder and decoder for Java.

 TOON is a compact, human-readable format designed for passing structured data to Large Language Models with significantly reduced token usage.
 This is the Java implementation port of the [original TOON specification](https://github.com/byjohann/toon).